nimiiiii/nimi-api/README.md

 Our project is powered by [Vercel](https://vercel.com?utm_source=azur-lane-api&utm_campaign=oss)!
 We host the project there and if you have a upcoming project, you should consider choosing Vercel as your host.

 This API is Copyright &copy; Nathan Alo and Ayane Satomi.
-Licensed under GNU Affero General Public License.
+Licensed under GNU General Public License v3.0.

 Contains code from [Aya](https://github.com/ClarityCafe/Aya).
 Aya's components are Copyright &copy; Ayane Satomi, Michael Mitchell, et al. Licensed under MIT.